kaluijijessica/kaluijijessica/README.md

 - 👋 Hi, I’m @kaluijijessica
-- 👀 I’m interested in web and software development and UI/UX designing
+- 👀 I’m interested in web development and UI/UX designing
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently a front-end development
-- 💞️ I’m looking to collaborate on backend development
 - 📫 How to reach me
 https://www.linkedin.com/in/jessica-kaluiji-97750a19b
 <!---